Margaret8521/rimgtool/README.md

 ## Package Overview

-`rimgtool` is a R package that is intended to allow users to compress, sharpen and shrink an input image.
+`rimgtool` is a R package that is intended to allow users to compress, sharpen and crop an input image.
 Our package only allows the input image to be a 3D numpy array and output the manipulated image as a 3D numpy array.
-It contains three functions: `compress()`, `sharpen()`, and `shrink()`.
+It contains three functions: `compress()`, `sharpen()`, and `crop()`.

 ## Feature Description